Lima is a wonderful place to live and study.

 Getting around town

-Taxis in the city are not expensive.
+Taxis in the city are very cheap.

 There are no meters so you must tell the driver where you want to go and agree on a price before you get in.